mlintern/darkroomjs/README.md

 All the features are then implemented in separate plugins.

 Each plugin is responsible for creating its own functionality.
-Buttons can easily be added to the toolbar and binded with those features.
+Buttons can easily be added to the toolbar and bound with those features.

 ## Contributing